Share

 To give you an idea of how CGT works, here is a simple example:

 Let's say you bought 100 shares in XYZ company for $10 per share, which cost you a total of $1,000.
-If you later sold those shares for $15 per share, you will have made a capital gain of $5 per share, or $500 in total.
+If you later sold those shares for $15 per share, you would have made a capital gain of $5 per share, or $500 in total.

 Example with CGT discount

-If you held the shares for at least 12 months before selling them, you would be entitled to receive a CGT discount.
+If you held the XYZ shares for at least 12 months before selling them, you would be entitled to receive a CGT discount.

-In this scenario, instead of reporting the entire $500 you gained in the sale within your tax return, you only report 50% of it – which is $250.
-This lowers your total taxable income for the financial year, and subsequently your tax liability.
+In this scenario, instead of reporting the entire $500 you gained in the sale within your tax return, you only report 50% of it, which is $250.
+This lowers your total taxable income for the financial year and subsequently your tax liability.

 Example without CGT discount